 Yearly Archives: 2015

 0400 on the Georgia line he hammers south on 75 hoping to get through Atlanta before the locals wake and turn it into the usual shit show.
 The morning heavy with smoke and suffering.
-On the other side she sits on the edge with the lights shut off drinking whiskey and wine and hoping sleep […]
+On the other side she sits on the edge with the lights off drinking whiskey and wine and hoping sleep finds […]

 On the west edge of four in the morning and Nebraska.
 The Air Force is running one of their secret trucks along 80 again.
 Their tactical convoy stretching from the desert of Kimball to the foggy thunderstorms of Cheyenne.
 Every cloud raging.
 Every mountain silent.
 Upset at the rain for slowly washing it away.